kahwee/javascript-sg/site/content/post/node-server-by-example.md

 A typical setup for a node.js server is to run it on a port other than port 80 and have it fronted with `nginx`.
 We shall see how to do this as we continue this tutorial.

-## Level 02: A little more dynamism
+## Chapter 02: A little more dynamism

 Next we are going to attempt to serve an HTML file.
 Here's what we can start with.
 We replace "Hello world" we had previously with some HTML.